26 women-owned brands for all your everyday essentials - CNN Underscored

 Sundays

 Not getting a manicure anytime soon?
-We’re always into a do-it-yourself moment, but when you do make sure you have nail polish that won’t disappoint.
+We’re always into a do-it-yourself moment, but when you do, make sure you have nail polish that won’t disappoint.
 Introducing Sundays — a nail care brand founded by Amy Ling Lin out of her belief that you shouldn’t have to sacrifice health for beauty.
-Stock your polish collection with the brand’s Self-Love Essentials ($48, originally $56; dearsundays.com) that contains three non-toxic polishes, a self-care love letter you can write to yourself and an affirmation wall sticker.
+Stock your polish collection with the brand’s Self-Love Essentials ($48, originally $56; dearsundays.com), which contains three nontoxic polishes, a self-care love letter you can write to yourself and an affirmation wall sticker.

 Bomba Curls